Stanley William Hayter may have been the single most important printmaker in modern history.

 Apparently deciding to end his career in geology and start a career as an artist, Hayter moved to Paris in 1926 to study at the Academie Julian.
 It was there that he met the skilled Polish printmaker Jozef Hecht, who introduced him to copper engraving.

 A year after studying at Academie Julian, Hayter purchased a press and opened his own studio.
 In 1933, Hayter moved his studio to No. 17, rue Campagne-Premiere in Paris.
 That address became a legend; Hayter’s printmaking studio eventually became known as Atelier 17.
-The list of artists who worked at Atelier 17 includes virtually every significant printmaker of the Twentieth Century, including Philip Evergood, Joan Miró, Bernard Childs, Alberto Giacometti, Max Ernst, Hedda Stern, David Driesbach, David Smith, and a great many others.
+The list of artists who worked at Atelier 17 includes virtually every significant printmaker of the Twentieth Century, including Philip Evergood, Joan Miró, Bernard Childs, Alberto Giacometti, Max Ernst, Hedda Stern, David Driesbach, David Smith, Miriam Beerman, and a great many others.

 During WWII, Hayter moved Atelier 17 to New York City.
 There, too, his studio was home to artistic luminaries, including Ben-Zion, Alexander Calder, Marc Chagall, Le Corbusier, Dali, Dorothy Dehner, Willem de Kooning, Jacques Lipchitz, André Masson, Robert Motherwell, Louise Nevelson, Jackson Pollock, Mark Rothko, and a great many others.
 In 1950, Hayter returned his studio to Paris.